AnnieThonia/PowerBI-CallCentreInsights/README.md

 # Call-Centre-Data-Analysis

-Analysing call centre incoming calls data to gain significant insights  into call sentiments, average calls /state / call centre etc for business strategies
+“This repository, CallCentreInsights, is dedicated to the analysis of incoming call data from a call centre.
+The aim is to extract significant insights into call sentiments, average calls per state/call centre, and other relevant metrics.
+These insights will serve as a foundation for informed business strategy development and decision-making.”